Tax Payment Withheld

 Some income can make you subject to estimated tax payments or backup withholding.

 Estimated tax payments

 Most income you receive has taxes withheld from it.
-However, with some income, no taxes are withheld, but you must still pay taxes on the income.
-And you're required to pay the taxes as you earn or receive the income.
+However, with some income, no taxes are withheld -- but you must still pay taxes on the income.
+You're required to pay the taxes as you earn or receive the income.

 - Self-employment income

 - Income from partnerships and S corporations